 Google Play allows you to release an update to your app to a subset of your users, then progressively to larger portions of your user base.
 During these rollouts you can monitor performance reports and user feedback for any issues, then act to fix damaging issues.

 Staged rollouts help ensure that the smallest number of users are affected by any issues you may have missed during testing.
 During a rollout, the Release Dashboard lets you monitor a range of information about the health of your rollout and compare it to previous releases.
 You can monitor crashes, ANRs, installs, uninstalls, and ratings, including the number of ratings provided.
 If you see anomalies in your app's behavior, you can suspend the rollout, make corrections, and release an app update if necessary before continuing the rollout, thereby protecting your app's reputation.

 How to do it

-- In the Google Play Console, click All Applications.
+- In the Google Play Console, select the app you want to release.

-- Halt the rollout before it gets to the full percentage of users, if you see more issues than you expected.
+- Open App releases to halt the rollout if you see more issues than you expected.

 - Resume the rollout if you find everything is OK, or the issue was in a backend system or could be resolved without updating your APK.
 Then, continue the rollout to more of your users, until everyone has the update.
 However, if your APK needs updating, abandon this release and start a new release for the updated APK.